Raquelhill/News-Flash/README.md

 <div align="center">
 <h1>News Flash</h1>
-<p>Part of an 8 hour takw home challenge issued by Turing School of Software & Design, using the NYT Top Stories API.
+<p>Part of an 8 hour take-home challenge issued by Turing School of Software & Design, using the NYT Top Stories API.
 The user can view a list of articles, filter the articles by category, and click each article to visit the NY Times external site.</p>
 </div>

 ## Snapshot of Application